nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-5.md

 4. Update the spreadsheet to account for any Gold Ore you acquired while fishing.
 5. Fill your inventory with the following:
    - The most profitable item stacks as calculated by the spreadsheet
-   - Do not take any Iron Ore, Iron Bars, Gold Ore, Gold Bars, and Coal
+   - Do not take any Iron Ore, Iron Bars, Gold Ore, Gold Bars, or Coal

 ### Day's end